Charles Douglas, 6th Marquess of Queensberry: Career

 Upon his father's death in 1783, he inherited the baronetcy of Kelhead.
 In 1810, he succeeded his fourth cousin once removed, William Douglas, 4th Duke of Queensberry, as Marquess of Queensberry.
 Upon simultaneously inheriting Kinmount House, he commissioned a new house to be built by the English architect Sir Robert Smirke, which served as the seat for subsequent Marquesses of Queensberry and still stands.

-From 1812 to 1832, he was a representative peer for Scotland.
+From 1812 to 1832, he was a Scottish representative peer.
 He was made a Knight of the Thistle in the 1821 Coronation Honours and created Baron Solway, of Kinmount, in the County of Dumfries, in 1833.
 From 1831 to 1837, he served as Gentleman of the Bedchamber to William IV, a position which a member of Clan Douglas had occupied intermittently since the late seventeenth century.

 As Marquess of Queensberry, Douglas also acted as Lord Lieutenant of the County of Dumfries, Colonel of the Dumfries Militia and director of the Royal Scottish Academy.